The LeanMan Lean Manufacturing Simulation KitsThe LeanMan

 VSMgt Service and Repair Center Simulation

-Value Stream Management concepts are explored with this fun alternative simulation designed to be used with the LeanMan Car Factory Kit.
+• Value Stream Management concepts applied to service and repair are explored with this fun alternative simulation designed to be used with the LeanMan Car Factory Kit.
+This is a GREEN item, Files only on USB - no printed materials.